grnwood/ai-stuff/README.md

      arrow keys, just like in a terminal.
    * ⌨️ F2 Hotkey: Press F2 on a selected session to quickly rename it.
    * 🖋️ UI Font Customization: Choose both the font family and size for all interface elements.

+## RAG Support

+SlipstreamAI optionally integrates with [ChromaDB](https://docs.trychroma.com/) for retrieval‑augmented generation (RAG).
+When a RAG database is loaded, the application now ensures that the underlying Chroma client is shut down whenever you close the program or switch databases.
+This prevents lingering background processes from consuming memory.